higamaya/about-me/README.md

 - Edit \*.html files in `docs` directory, to refer min versions of \*.css and \*.js.
 - Minify image files such as \*.png in `docs` directory.

+Note: The build script has only been confirmed to work on Linux.
+So it may not work properly on Windows.

 <p align="right">(<a href="#top">Back to top</a>)</p>

 ## Deployment